MarcelGarus/server/README.md

 * directly scroll to the right position before onload
 * add security.txt
 * add robots.txt
+* write more in the footer
+* link to RSS feed in the footer

 # Setting up the server